weights for pooled cross-sections over waves (a)-(f)

 3. Does USoc normalize weights so that N observations in weighted data equal N observations in unweighted data?
 It seems to me that you guys do that.

 4. Given the normalization, how would I find the number of weighted and unweighted observations with Stata for my estimation sample?

-#1 Updated by Peter Lynn almost 2 years ago
+#1 Updated by Peter Lynn about 2 years ago

 - Assignee changed from Peter Lynn to Nico Ochmann

 - % Done changed from 0 to 70

 1. The provision of weights requires the ability to estimate probabilities of continuing to respond over multiple waves.
 This is true of cross-sectional weights as well as longitudinal ones, as they are derived from the longitudinal ones (how this was done is described in section 126.96.36.199 of the User Guide).
 In consequence, a person in a household where there is no person who has been enumerated at every wave up to wave w will get a weight of zero.
 Such people should not be given a weight, as the weights for all other sample members are calculated in a way that compensates for these "missing" people.

 2. If you are pooling all people with a non-zero value of the respective weight in each of the six waves, the mean of newwgt would be 1.0.
 But it looks like you have dropped some cases of some kind?